anyaevostinar/anyaevostinar.github.io/classes/257-w26/patching-guide.md

 * **`MagicMock` for Rows**: Because the `records` library returns row objects with their own methods (like `.export()`), we create a `MagicMock()` for the row and define its behavior separately.
 * **Pretend it's a dictionary**: If you aren't using `export` or any other `Record` object methods, you can just use a Python dictionary for your tests
 * You can adapt the above to work for your project without needing to change very much.
+* Note, my tests have a lot of duplication for clarity since I'm assuming you'll only be looking at one of them, you can definitely cut down in places!

 ## Testing Flask routes
 I have the following Flask file, using my `DataSource` from above: